rb-shahul/low-power-bayes-classification/arm_bayes_example/Readme.txt

 ->CPU core can be clocked by HSI@16Mhz.

 Datas:
-->Down to 93 ÂµA/MHz in Run mode.
+->Down to 93 µA/MHz in Run mode.
 ->Max Current Cunsumption in Stop mode with RTC is : 2.5 uA ->Stop Mode with RTC :In Stop Mode with RTC, the CPU core is stopped but the RAM,RTC and Register are retained.
 ->Wake-up time: 5uS.
-->Wake-up signal is from RTCâ€¦ Current is down to 0.8uA @ 3V
+->Wake-up signal is from RTC… Current is down to 0.8uA @ 3V

 Skelton of program:
-'''
 int32_t main(void)
 {
 	Init_System();